MaximBuz/data-vendor-manager/README.md

 ### Built With

 Tool Selection Philosophy:
-* Finding a BALANCE between ba,le-tested and secure solu4ons (backend) and highly modern and efficient technologies (frontend) ⚖️
+* Finding a BALANCE between battle-tested and secure solutons (backend) and highly modern and efficient technologies (frontend)
-* Implemen4ng technologies that permit FAST-PACED development and a great developer experience 🏎
+* Implementng technologies that permit FAST-PACED development and a great developer experience
-* Focus on highly available open-source technologies with a LARGE USER- BASE AND TALENT-POOL for easier recrui4ng down the road 🌍
+* Focus on highly available open-source technologies with a LARGE USER-BASE AND TALENT-POOL for easier recruiting down the road

 Following technologies were chosen: